samdmarshall/xcexport/readme.md

 	$ brew tap samdmarshall/formulae
 	$ brew install samdmarshall/formulae/xcexport

-To install the tool from the repo, clone from Github then run the respective `make` command for the desired version.
+To install the tool from the repo, clone from Github then run the respective `make build` command.

-### Installing for Python 2

-	$ make build2

-### Installing for Python 3

-	$ make build3

 ## Usage
 To use **xcexport**: